xy7313/xy7313.github.io/_posts/2017-04-04-Start-with-JAVA2.md

                 /*
                     what we can not do:
                     OuterA.InnerA in = new InnerA();
-                    in.shouIn();
+                    in.showIn();
-                    because the perfix of OuterA.InnerA is supposed to be a package name rather than class name */
+                    because the prefix of OuterA.InnerA is supposed to be a package name rather than class name */
             }
     }
     ```
     4. An Inner class defined within a method can access everything from outside the method but only final type of variables or objects from within the method in which it is defined.（wt？？）
 4. & static:
     1. Whenever an Inner class contains at least one static member, the whole Inner class must be declared as static Inner class.
     2. A static Inner class can access only static members of Outer class directly & to access Non-static members it has to create an Object of Outer class.